andrianaimisa/mgritts.github.io/rugreno.md

 ## Meetings

 Meetings are currently scheduled for the first Thursday of every month.
 The first meeting will be April 7, 2016 from 6pm - 8pm (tentatively).
 The venue is TBD.
-If we can generate enough interest in the group I would like to have a series of "lightning talks" to introduce new or beginning users to the applications of R
+If I can generate enough interest for the first meeting I would like to have a series of "lightning talks" to introduce new or beginning users to the applications of R

 ## Agenda